-Caring for your teeth after getting a dental implant is similar to caring for your teeth before an implant.
+Caring for your teeth after dental implant treatment is similar to caring for your teeth before an implant.
 You should still brush and floss twice per day.
 The biggest thing to remember is to take particular care to keep all sides of the implant clean.

-If you’re in Idaho Falls and considering a dental implant, contact Oxford Dental Care today by calling (208)529-0420, or request a consult by clicking the button below!
-We’ll be happy to evaluate your case on a complimentary basis and recommend one or more options for treatment.
+If you’re in Idaho Falls and are considering tooth implants, contact Oxford Dental Care today by calling (208)529-0420, or request a consult by clicking the button below!
+We’ll be happy to evaluate your case and recommend one or more options for treatment.